Engrossing TV Shows Influenced by Social Media

-Outlander airs on Starz and is an example of social media supporting both sides of the cable and the many apps of social media.
-Both leads, Caitriona Balfe and Sam Heughan, are on Twitter and Instagram almost daily plugging Outlander.
+Outlander airs on Starz and is an example of social media supporting both sides of the spectrum with the many apps of social media.
+Both leads, Caitriona Balfe and Sam Heughan, are on Twitter and Instagram almost daily, plugging Outlander or their other products and movie.
 Facebook has several dedicated pages to the Scottish themed show.
 Heughan's Heughligans and the author, Gabaldon, sponsors a Facebook page.

 My Peak Challenge